Notes on the Geography of Peninsular India: Mumbai / Bombay: The VT and Taj Mahal Hotel

 The interior, now in colors that would send Stevens to his cardiologist.

-Half a mile to the south, we've come to the city's other icon, the famous Gateway of India.
-Don't think it's some venerable antiquity: it was opened in 1924 by Lord Reading, the then-viceroy.
-Though faced in Gujarati yellow basalt, the support structure is concrete.
+Half a mile to the south, we've come to the Gateway of India.
+Don't think it's some venerable antiquity: it was opened in 1924 by Lord Reading, the viceroy of the day.
+Though faced in Gujarati yellow basalt, the core is concrete.

 Across the street is the Taj Mahal Hotel, opened in 1903.
-It's the crown jewel of the international Taj Hotels chain, a point unlikely to be lost on any guest who's paid a room bill here.
+For many years it was the crown jewel of the international Taj Hotels chain, a point unlikely to be lost on any guest who's paid a room bill.
 The floor plan is a U, with a swimming pool in the courtyard on the back side.
 Originally, the entrance was in that courtyard; now it's on the water side but just north of the view here, where the hotel includes a tower built about 1980.
+(This is the original building, not the copy built after the terrorist attack of 2008.)

 The Taj was built at the order of Jamshedji Tata, a pioneering Indian industrialist who, returning home from Paris, was denied entry at Watson's Hotel.
 He took his revenge by building his own--and driving Watson's out of business.